BSc (Hons), MSc, PhD, CStat, FSS, FFPH, FSCT, FRSE, FMedSci

 Biography

-Previously Marion was Vice-Principal (Research) for the University of Aberdeen.
+Previously Marion served as Vice-Principal (Research) for the University of Aberdeen.
 In this role, she had primary responsibility for promoting the University's research ambitions, ensuring effective delivery of the University's strategic objectives for research. and for enabling a research context for academic colleagues to deliver world-leading, impactful research.
 She also led on the establishment of interdisciplinary research across the institution.
-Prior to this, Marion was Dean of Research for Life Sciences and Medicine following ten years as Director of the Scottish government core-funded Health Services Research Unit.
+Prior to this, Marion was Dean of Research for Life Sciences and Medicine following ten years as Director of the Scottish Government core-funded Health Services Research Unit.

 Marion graduated with an honours degree in Statistics from the University of Aberdeen and subsequently gained an MSc in Statistics and PhD in Public Health.
 Following early career appointments within the National Health Service in the fields of Operational Research and Statistics of Medical Audit, she joined the University of Aberdeen in 1993.